 The scientific and technical information in the section below is summarized, compiled or extracted from the technical report regarding the Guayabales Project dated effective December 31, 2022 and entitled "NI 43-101 Technical Report for the Guayabales Gold-Silver-Copper Project, Department of Caldas, Colombia" (the "Guayabales Technical Report") and prepared for the Corporation by Stewart D. Redwood, FIMMM, FGS, who is a "qualified person" and independent" within the meaning of NI 43-101.
 The summary below is subject in entirety to all the assumptions, qualifications and procedures set out in the Guayabales Technical Report and which may not be fully described herein.
-For full technical details on the Guayabales Project, reference should be made to the full text of the Guayabales Technical seport which was prepared in accordance with NI 43-101 and has been filed with the securities regulatory authorities in all of the provinces and territories of Canada, other than Québec, and is available under the Corporation's issuer profile on SEDAR at www.sedar.com.
-The summary below is qualified in its entirety by reference to the full text of the Guayabales Technical Report.
-The author of the Guayabales Technical Report has reviewed and approved the scientific and technical disclosure contained in this AIF related to the Guayabales Project.
+For full technical details on the Guayabales Project, reference should be made to the full text of the Guayabales Technical Report which was prepared in accordance with NI 43-101 and has been filed with the securities regulatory authorities in all of the provinces and territories of Canada, other than Québec, and is available under the Corporation's issuer profile on SEDAR at www.sedar.com.
+The summary below is qualified in its entirety by reference to the full text of the Guayabales Technical Report to the Guayabales Technical Report has reviewed and approved the scientific and technical disclosure contained in this AIF related to the Guayabales Project.
 The Guayabales Technical Report is not and shall not be deemed to be incorporated by reference in this AIF.
+The property section has been updated to reflect immaterial changes since the publishing of the Technical Report.